Frequently Asked Questions

 I’m sick, can I still come in?

 We strongly suggest that you do not.
-Not only are you going to get your therapist (and their coworkers) sick, but you’re going to feel much worse the next day.
-The massage will exacerbate your symptoms, especially if you do not drink enough water afterwards.
-If you can get a family member or friend to fill your appointment spot, that’s an excellent way to have another day of recovery time and avoid a cancellation fee.
+The massage may exacerbate your symptoms.
+If you can get a family member or friend to fill your appointment spot, that’s an excellent way to avoid a cancellation fee.

 Why do I owe a cancellation fee?